Minnesota Elder Abuse and Neglect Attorney

 and has a history of holding facilities accountable for many preventable serious injuries and unfortunate deaths.
 He is a member and past Board of Governor for Minnesota Trial Lawyers Association, now the Minnesota Association for Justice, MAJ.
 Ken is also a member of the Nursing Home Litigation Group of the American Association for Justice, AAJ.
 Mr. LaBore is presently a Board Member of Governing Council of the Minnesota State Bar Association (MSBA) Elder Law Section, as well as co-chairman of the section’s Vulnerable Adults Committee.
 Kenneth LaBore is actively involved in advocacy organizations and offers advice and resources

 for seniors and caregivers related to Nursing Home and Assisted Living Facilities, and other care facilities.
 He also advocates when possible through the press, cable access television and other mediums ways to identify and reduce elder abuse and neglect

 .
 Mr. LaBore is the co-author of Elder Care Guide,

 If you or someone you love is currently struggling with concerns related to nursing home abuse or neglect

 , please call for a free no obligation consultation to see if we can assist in holding the facility accountable.
-An experienced nursing home neglect attorney will provide you with the answers, the advice and the representation you are looking for during this tough time.
 Contact Attorney Kenneth LaBore at 612-743-9048 or Toll Free at 1-888-452-6589